NCAR/SWM/swm_rust/README.md

 ## Cargo - Rust's build system and package manager

 Package dependencies are managed by Cargo.
-You simply list the packages with the version you want in a `Cargo.toml`.
+You simply list the packages with the version you want in a `Cargo.toml` file.
 You can also manage paths to the source code, features (conditional compilation), and much more.
 A custom build script can be used for more complicated compile setups.
 An example is shown in `features/build.rs`.
 More information can be found in the [Cargo book](https://doc.rust-lang.org/cargo/).

 ## Versions